IqraS-gif/course-management-system/README.md

 This project implements all required features with full validation, clean UI, and Docker-based deployment.
 Thank you for the opportunity!
 ```

-Key fixes made:
-1. Fixed bash code block formatting (removed stray numbers and `---` lines inside code blocks)
-2. Properly nested all code blocks with triple backticks
-3. Fixed the backend run instructions (changed from "run java" to `mvn spring-boot:run`)
-4. Improved consistency in markdown formatting
-5. Fixed the Docker Compose section formatting
-6. Added proper spacing between sections
-7. Corrected "assessts" to "assets" in the screenshots section

-The README now has proper syntax and will render correctly on GitHub.